The State of Nature

 And why does he think it follows that if those who would “otherwise would be glad to be at ease within modest bounds, should not by invasion increase their power, they would not be able, long time, by standing only on their defence, to subsist” (13.4)?

 Here is how I understand what that means.
 Hobbes thinks that even people who are willing to live in peace will invade others instead because they cannot subsist if they fight only in self-defense.

 Suppose we have two people: You and Me.
 Neither one of us wants to fight.
 However, you think that I fear that you will attack me.
 We both know that attacking others by surprise greatly increases the odds of success.
 Given that, you have to at least entertain the thought that you might have to attack me first, if only to defend yourself against a misguided attack on my part.
 And I can go through the same kind of thinking about you.
 It’s not hard to see how this process of thought can lead two people who have no desire to attack one another to wind up at one another’s throats.

 What is called the prisoner’s dilemma is often used to illustrate diffidence as a cause of conflict.
 (In this table, the first number is the payoff for the row or horizontal player, the second number is the payoff for the column, or vertical, player).

 Pre-emptive violence in the state of nature

 ||3rd / 3rd

 ||2nd / 2nd

-People whose interactions with one another have this structure have a dominant strategy, meaning a strategy that it is rational to follow no matter what the other side does.
+People whose interactions with one another have this structure have what is called a dominant strategy.
+A dominant strategy is one that it is rational to follow no matter what the other side does.
 In this case, it is to anticipate, or start the war.

 Hobbes’s idea is that the state is needed to lock people in to the southeast corner, where each one waits rather than striking first.
 It does so by changing the payoffs.
 If you start the conflict, you will get punished.
 That lowers the value of “anticipate” and reduces the cost of “wait.”